MicrosoftDocs/cloud-adoption-framework/docs/relocate/migrate.md

 - [Azure Key Vault certificates](/azure/key-vault/certificates/about-certificates)
 - [Certificate creation methods](/azure/key-vault/certificates/create-certificate)

-**Relocate Azure Key Vault.** You should relocate your Azure Key Vault before moving your workload.
-We recommend one key vault per application environment.
-Key Vaults shouldn’t share secrets across regions to ensure confidentiality.
-You might need to create a new Azure Key Vault in the new target region.
+**Relocate Azure Key Vault.** You should relocate Azure Key Vault before moving your workload.
+You should have one key vault per application environment, and your key vault shouldn’t share secrets across regions to ensure confidentiality.
+You might need to create a new key vault in the new target region to align with this guidance.

 ## Migrate services